echung32/ics661-final-project/README.md

 We compare the performance on the above datasets of three models: Llama 3.2, GPT-Neo, and Yi (01-ai).
 The models are each prompted using zero-shot, few-shot, and chain-of-thought prompting.

 We obtain a baseline performance on each dataset using fine-tuned Bart and T5 models.
 To ensure uniformity across each experiment, and to take advantage of their training tasks, the BART and T5 models employ a text generation head.

+> **Note**: The T5 notebooks also include models with a classification head to compare against the models with the text generation head to illustrate this point; only the generative T5 models are used for baseline performances.

 ### Metrics